Bosch Indego S+ 350 connect robotic lawnmower review

 Indego S+ 350 will also receive free over-the-air software updates throughout the year that improve performance.
 Another benefit of the built-in Wi-Fi is that Indego considers local weather conditions and avoids rain creating the best possible schedule for the lawn.

-The Bosch Indego S+ 350 offers multiple security and safety options including a manual stop button, sensors and alarm system.
+As with other Bosch robomowers, the S+ 350 offers multiple security and safety options including a manual stop button, sensors and alarm system.
 You can relax safe in the knowledge your Indego robomower is safely working hard.

 As one of the best robotic lawn mowers on the market, the Bosch Indego S+ 350 scores a 7/10.